PARKING ENFORCEMENT OFFICER

 - Ability to lift and move objects weighing 50 pounds or more occasionally, up to 20 pounds frequently, and up to 10 pounds consistently.

-1. Six months of full-time work experience performing front-line customer service and data entry in a setting that serves the public.
+- Six months of full-time work experience performing front-line customer service and/or data entry in a setting that serves the public.

 Equivalent combinations of education and experience may be considered.

-- Associate’s degree in business administration, criminal justice or a closely related field from an accredited college or technical college.
+- Associate’s degree in criminal justice or a closely related field from an accredited college or technical college.

 - Ability to read and interpret work related document and policies.